linux-based/linux-based/README.md

             <td>
               <div align="center">
                 <p>NOOO drama for me, please keep me out of it.</p>
-                <p>I really don't mean to sound rude here, but if you have a PD or a mental disorder where you need emotional support from someone, I am really not the person for that since I have one myself :')</p>
+                <p>I really don't mean to sound rude here, but if you have a PD or a mental disorder where you need emotional support from someone, I am really not the person for that since I have one myself :') (however— AVPDgang unite ✊️)</p>
-                <p>I'm really sensitive to criticism about things I make or like, so don't give it.
+                <p>Don't give unwarrented critique.
+On anything.
+I make.
 Respectfully, you know, I didn't ask.</p>
-                <div>Fellow PonyTowners: <strong>Hello PonyTowners.
-Please don't interact with me if you're not going to be kind.
-I am not playing the game for you, so shooo with your drama and trolling.
-Nice players please INT tho!</strong></div>
+                <div>PonyTown people feel free to C+H always.
+No drama/trolling of any kind.
+I will block you.</div>
               </div>
             </td>
           </tr>